 (A) The public children services agency (PCSA) director or other designated administrator shall serve as the assistant deputy compact administrator for the agency in carrying out responsibilities involving interstate compact on the placement of children (ICPC).
 These responsibilities include:

-(1) Receiving, reviewing and authorizing all interactions between the PCSA and compact administrators for other states and territories who are requesting services from the PCSA for children in the custody of an out-of-state children services agency.
+(1) Receiving, reviewing and authorizing all interactions between the PCSA and compact administrators for sending states and territories who are requesting services from the PCSA for children in the custody of an out-of-state children services agency.

 (3) Entering data into the statewide automated child welfare information system (SACWIS) for all incoming and outgoing ICPC cases to enable the Ohio department of job and family services (ODJFS) to pull data for federal reporting purposes.